begoon/begoon.github.com/_engine/_posts/english/2009-09-21-doubled-semi-colon-in-variable-declarations.markdown

     Error E2140 vs_double_semicolumn.c 3: Declaration is not allowed here in function main
     *** 1 errors in Compile ***

-The problem hides behind the accidental typo of the double `;` character.
-By the way this example is absolutely real from life.
+The problem hides behind an accidental typo of the doubled `;` character.
+By the way, this example is absolutely real from life.
 Just one misprint raises a lot of questions.

-It turns out that the second `;` character is treated as an empty statement but not as an empty declaration of a variable.
+It turns out that the second `;` character is treated as an empty statement but not as an empty variable declaration.
 The compiler decides that declarations of variables are finished and a block of statements begins, therefore it reasonably complains on the `b` declaration expecting statements.

 I've checked it on gcc and native compilers of AIX, Solaris and HP-UX.
 All of those have eaten this example without any problems.